MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-3.md

 4. Select the **Steps** entity to display the step information for the guide.

-    For this example, we have a question step and three destination steps.
+    For this example, we have a question step and three response steps.

      ![XXX](media/workflow3-XXX.PNG "XXX")

-    To get the Step ID for a destination step, double-click the step in the model-driven app.
+    To get the Step ID for a response step, double-click the step in the model-driven app.
 The Step ID appears at the end of the page url in the resulting screen.

      ![XXX](media/workflow3-XXX.PNG "XXX")

-## Collect branching data after the event has been executed
+## Collect response data after the event has been executed

-1. Copy the Step ID for each destination step into an Excel spreadsheet.
+1. Copy the Step ID for each response step into an Excel spreadsheet.
 The spreadsheet will look something like this when you’re done:

     ![XXX](media/workflow3-XXX.PNG "XXX")